-Our Performance Target
+Target

-34.0 🔷 <= 30.0
+<= 30.0

-Unit of Measure: Number of days clie nts waiting for Assessment
+nts waiting for Assessment

-Data Source: Apr-May 2020 GoldCare System
+Apr-Aug 2020 GoldCare System FHA Internal

-Target Source: FHA Internal

-Fraser Health's year-to-date performance of 34 is not meeting our internally set target of 30.
-Eight communities have achieved client wait times below the 30 day target and one community is close to the target.
+Fraser Health's year-to-date performance of 26.5 is meeting our internally set target of 30.
+Nine communities have achieved client wait times below the 30 day target.
 The CoVID19 pandemic created an opportunity for clinicians to complete comprehensive reassessments to new clients in several communities through the use of virtual technology.